BuSung-dev/SpoofMyDevice/README.md

 ## Notes

 - The current install package name is `com.spoofmydevice`
-- If you change package name between builds, Android treats it as a separate app install
 - Some apps cache device information aggressively, so a force stop may be required after saving

 ## Disclaimer